2 students hurt in Texas school shooting, suspect arrested

 Arlington police said the suspected shooter never entered the Lamar High School building and was arrested soon after officers arrived on the scene.
 They said the scene was secure in a tweet at 7:21 a.m. but have not released more information on the shooter.

-The school was placed on lockdown during the shooting and once that is lifted, students will be released for the day, Foster said.
-She said school buses and other arriving students were diverted from the campus before classes were set to start.
+Foster said school buses and other arriving students were diverted from the campus before classes were set to start.
 Officials urged parents and others to stay away from the campus while police investigate.
-Foster said the district is in the process of setting up a place for children to be reunited with their guardians.
+Police said at 10:40 a.m. that they'd completed their search of the school building and students would be released to their guardians at a “reunification center” starting at noon.